Protection against human trafficking in Nigeria (TIP 2023)

 2023 Trafficking in Persons Report – United States Department of State

-Protection against human trafficking in Moldova (TIP 2023)
+Prevention of human trafficking in Nigeria (TIP 2023)